bhawnapiryani/bhawnapiryani.github.io/content/publication/chroniclingamericaqa/index.md

 publication: In *International ACM SIGIR Conference on Research and Development in Information Retrieval 2024*
 publication_short: In *SIGIR 2024*

 abstract: Question answering (QA) and Machine Reading Comprehension (MRC) tasks have significantly advanced in recent years due to the rapid development of deep learning techniques and, more recently, large language models.
+At the same time, Question answering (QA) and Machine Reading Comprehension (MRC) tasks have significantly advanced in recent years due to the rapid development of deep learning techniques and, more recently, large language models.
+At the same time,Question answering (QA) and Machine Reading Comprehension (MRC) tasks have significantly advanced in recent years due to the rapid development of deep learning techniques and, more recently, large language models.
+At the same time,Question answering (QA) and Machine Reading Comprehension (MRC) tasks have significantly advanced in recent years due to the rapid development of deep learning techniques and, more recently, large language models.
 At the same time,

 # Summary (optional - appears in listings)
 summary: A large-scale question answering dataset based on historical American newspaper pages.